 The recipe for the Green Goddess marinade/dressing is pretty much the same as our version from a couple of years back, which we used to great success in the Ultimate Fried Chicken Sandwich.
 It’s pretty flexible and you can add more or less of whatever soft-leaved herbs you have available.
 We like to use loads of basil and chives, but parsley, tarragon, chervil and mint are also fantastic.
 Don’t skimp on the anchovies, though: even though you won’t taste them, they add a crucial savory backbone to the dressing.
 If you’re on the fence about anchovies, and think they will make your recipe fishy: trust us, they won’t.
 We happened to have green garlic in our garden, so we used that in place of the regular kind, lending the dish a mild allium flavor without too much bite.

-When you’re ready to cook, pre-heat your grill, brush the grates and oil them by dipping a wad of paper towel in neutral oil (eg canola) and using tongs to rub it over the grill surface.
-Slice up your onions (we happened to have both a red and a sweet Vidalia onion, which worked together very well, but use whatever larger onions you have).
-Don’t slice them too thin – about half an inch should do it – and try to keep the rings together so they don’t fall into your fire.
+When you’re ready to cook, pre-heat your grill, brush the grates.
+Oil them by dipping a wad of paper towel in neutral oil (such as canola) and using tongs to rub it over the grill surface.
+Slice up your onions.
+We happened to have both a red and a sweet Vidalia onion, which worked together very well, but use whatever larger onions you have.
+Don’t slice them too thin — about half an inch should do it.
+Try to keep the rings together so they don’t fall into your fire.
 Brush the slices with a little olive oil both sides, and sprinkle with some salt and pepper.

 Note: you can also cook this on a stove-top grill pan or even bake them in the oven.
-If baking, place the chicken and onions on a sheet pan and cook in a pre-heated 375ºF oven until chicken is cooked through, about 25 minutes or so.
+If baking, place the chicken and onions on a sheet pan and cook in a pre-heated 375ºF oven until the chicken is cooked through.
+This ought to take about 25 minutes or so.
 You can broil them if you want a little dark brown char.

 When the chicken is cooked, let it rest for at least 5 minutes before cutting.
 Dollop some of the reserved dressing (not from the marinade bag!) over the grilled chicken and onion slices.
 We served ours with sautéed corn cut off the cob and fresh sliced radishes.